renpy/renpy/sphinx/source/developer_tools.rst

 ---------------------

-When :var:`config.developer` is True, pressing the dump_styles key (by default, "shift-Y"), will write a description of every style Ren'Py knows about to the file "styles.txt".
+When :var:`config.developer` is True, pressing the dump_styles key (by default, Shift+Y), will write a description of every style Ren'Py knows about to the file "styles.txt".
 This description includes every property that is part of the style, the value of that property, and the style the property is inherited from.